 You can create a hierarchy of categories to help you organize your collection’s contents.
 This is especially useful for manual collections.

 If you click on the Collections > Settings tab, you will see settings that are specific to the selected collection:

 Here you could edit the title of a collection and its short name (the name displayed in the collection selector and other list of collections in the back-office).

 This is also where you would restrict the access of a collection to only logged in users.
 You could even further restrict access by requiring the users to be designated members of a collection before allowing access.

 For more detailed information on other collection settings, please see Collection Settings.

 Collection Skin (or Theme)

-By clicking on the "Skin" tab, you will access the settings specific to the skin currently used on this collection:
+By clicking on the Collections > Skin tab, you will access the skin settings specific to the selected collection:

 The skin (some systems call it a "theme") is what allows a specific style of presentation for your collection.
-By using a different skin, you can pretty radically change the style of a collection.
-You might actually want to click on "Use a different skin" in the top right in order to bring up the skin selector:
+By using a different skin, you can radically change the style of a collection.
+You might actually want to click on "Choose a different skin" button in the top right in order to bring up the skin selector:

-Here you see only the skins that are currently installed on your system.
-You could download and install additional skins from the Skins Repository or from third party sites.
+Only skins that are currently installed on your system are displayed here.
+You could download and install additional skins from the Skins Repository or from third-party sites.